HTML has links - PDF has Authentication

 (C) Clearly mark the boom hoist rope (so that it can easily be seen by a spotter) at a point that will give the spotter sufficient time to signal the operator and have the operator stop the hoist to keep the boom within the minimum allowable radius.

-(ii) If the crane was manufactured on or before December 16, 1969, and is not equipped with a boom hoist limiting device, at least one of the measures in (b)(i)(A) through (C) of this subsection must be used.
+(ii) If the crane was manufactured on or before December 16, 1969, and is not equipped with a boom hoist limiting device, at least one of the measures in (a)(i)(A) through (C) of this subsection must be used.

-(c) Luffing jib limiting device.
+(b) Luffing jib limiting device.
 Cranes with a luffing jib must have a luffing jib limiting device.
-Temporary alternative measures are the same as in (b)(i) of this subsection, except to limit the movement of the luffing jib rather than the boom hoist.
+Temporary alternative measures are the same as in (a)(i) of this subsection, except to limit the movement of the luffing jib rather than the boom hoist.

-(d) Anti two-blocking device.
+(c) Anti two-blocking device.
 (This does not apply to dedicated pile drivers.)

 (i) Telescopic boom cranes manufactured after February 28, 1992, must be equipped with a device which automatically prevents damage from contact between the load block, overhaul ball, or similar component, and the boom tip (or fixed upper block or similar component).
 The device(s) must prevent such damage at all points where two-blocking could occur.

-(A) Temporary alternative measures: Clearly mark the hoist rope (so that it can easily be seen by the operator) at a point that will give the operator sufficient time to stop the hoist to prevent two-blocking; and
+Temporary alternative measures (when allowed by the manufacturer): Clearly mark the hoist rope (so that it can easily be seen by the operator) at a point that will give the operator sufficient time to stop the hoist to prevent two-blocking and use a spotter when extending the boom.

 (ii) Lattice boom cranes.